REtokenDAO/projects/2021/HeroX/sr5/hardware/narrative.md

 **Problem**

 Unfortunately today, most new homes get built without using the latest American-Made solar technology.
 Lack of adoption in underserved neighborhoods is the highest due to the cost of installation of solar technology.
-Our position is that builders don't have a financial incentive to plan intententional solar-based communities and most families don't have ready access to the capital.
+Our position is that builders don't have a financial incentive to plan intentional solar-based communities and most families don't have ready access to the capital.
 We are solving both sides of the incentive and capital stack, and doing it in a net-positive energy solution.

 **Solution**